TO BE PUBLISHED October 2024

 Format: DOWNLOADABLE PDF

-This conference will focus on next steps for online safety and regulation in Ireland.
+This conference focused on next steps for online safety and regulation in Ireland.

-It is bringing stakeholders and policymakers together to discuss priorities for development and effective implementation of the new Online Safety Code published by Coimisiún na Meán, which requires video sharing platform services to protect users from harmful content.
+It brought stakeholders and policymakers together to discuss priorities for effective implementation of the new Online Safety Code published by Coimisiún na Meán and recently approved by the European Commission, which requires video sharing platform services to protect users from harmful content.

-Delegates will examine provisions outlined in the code, with an updated draft version published in May and notified to the European Commission for assessment, including the way forward for its practical application in protecting children online, requirements for parental controls, and obligations to prohibit the dissemination of harmful content in light of the Taoiseach’s recent commitments to ensure platform compliance in tackling online threats, bullying, and the spread of misinformation.
+Delegates examined provisions outlined in the code, with an updated draft version published in May, including the way forward for its practical application in protecting children online, requirements for parental controls, and obligations to prohibit the dissemination of harmful content in light of the Taoiseach’s recent commitments to ensure platform compliance in tackling online threats, bullying, and the spread of misinformation.

-Priorities for safeguarding children online will be considered, looking at options for effective age verification measures, and addressing challenges posed by toxic AI recommender algorithms, with the Irish Council for Civil Liberties having expressed concern that these will not be covered by the code.
+Priorities for safeguarding children online were considered, looking at options for effective age verification measures, and addressing challenges posed by toxic AI recommender algorithms, with the Irish Council for Civil Liberties having expressed concern that these will not be covered by the code.

-Further sessions will explore areas of best practice in the development of online safety frameworks in Australia and how these can be applied to Ireland’s approach.
+Further sessions explored areas of best practice in the development of online safety frameworks in Australia and how these can be applied to Ireland’s approach.

-Delegates will discuss coordination with wider EU law, in the context of the country of origin principle which means that the obligations and responsibilities of an online platform established in Ireland will be determined by Irish law.
-They will discuss implementing and building on the Digital Services Act 2024, which requires online platforms to remove illegal content and introduces obligations regarding algorithmic transparency.
+Delegates discussed coordination with wider EU law, in the context of the country of origin principle which means that the obligations and responsibilities of an online platform established in Ireland will be determined by Irish law.
+They discussed implementing and building on the Digital Services Act 2024, which requires online platforms to remove illegal content and introduces obligations regarding algorithmic transparency.

-We are pleased to be able to include keynote sessions with: Niamh Hodnett, Online Safety Commissioner, Coimisiún na Meán; Rita Wezenbeek, Director, Platforms Policy and Enforcement in DG Connect, European Commission; and Julie Inman Grant, Australia’s eSafety Commissioner.
+We are pleased to have been able to include keynote sessions with: Niamh Hodnett, Online Safety Commissioner, Coimisiún na Meán; Rita Wezenbeek, Director, Platforms and Enforcement, DG Connect, European Commission; Julie Inman Grant, Australia’s eSafety Commissioner; and Simon McGarr, Solicitor, McGarr Solicitors.

 - Online Safety Code: priorities, provisions and key issues - structure and implementation - safety impact assessments - defining categories of harm - online education and digital literacy - options for age verification